-- 2. Activate Arm Recording 1. - 3.
-Under Storage Settings / Recording (REC) select a Recording mode 2 .
-The following modes are available: - Snap Shot Recording - Event Recording - Continuous Recording - 4.
-In list Start recording 3 select the message event just created. - 5.
-Click on the Set 4 button at the end of the dialog box to confirm the settings. - 6.
-Click on Close 5 to save your settings permanently.
+- Snap Shot Recording - Event Recording - Continuous Recording - 4.
+In list Start recording select the message event just created. - 5.
+Click on the Set button at the end of the dialog box to confirm the settings. - 6.
+Click on Close to save your settings permanently.